 - The COMPASS test consists of three sections: Writing, Reading, and Math.

-- There is no charge to take the COMPASS test, which is administered online and is untimed.
+- The COMPASS test is administered online and is untimed.

-- Students receive their test scores immediately following testing, and they are referred to the Advising Center for interpretation of the results.
+- Students receive their test scores immediately following testing, and they are referred to an academic advisor for interpretation of the results.

 - Practice information is available at www.compasstestquestions.com.

 - The Testing Center also proctors exams for students taking courses through other colleges or universities.

 - Students must call the Testing Center at (615) 230 - 3484 or email email@example.com to make testing arrangements.

 - There is a charge of $25 per test administered.